Lietuvos krepšinio lyga

 A total of 28 teams have competed in the LKL since its inception.
-Only two teams have been crowned champions, with Žalgiris Kaunas winning the title a record 23 times and Rytas Vilnius six times.
+Only two teams have been crowned champions, with Žalgiris Kaunas winning the title a record 24 times and Rytas Vilnius seven times.

+The league is sponsored by Betsafe, the international online sportsbook and casino subsidiary of Swedish gambling giant Betsson, which also sponsors four teams in the league.
+The league was renamed to "Betsson-LKL" in august of 2025, after the Betsafe company changed its name to Betsson.

 Competition format

 The competition format follows a quadruple round-robin format, which means that during the course of a regular season, which lasts from late September to May, each club plays every other club four times, twice at home and twice away, for a total of 44 games.
 Teams receive one point for a win, and no points for a loss.
 Teams are ranked by total points, with the eight highest-ranked clubs at the end of the season plays the playoffs and the winner of the playoffs is crowned a champion.

 Promotion and relegation

 A system of promotion and relegation exists between the LKL and the NKL.
 The lowest placed team in LKL is relegated to the NKL, and the top team from the NKL promoted to LKL.
 However, the last team that has been promoted from the NKL to the LKL was BC Mažeikiai in the 2014–15 LKL season.
 No any team has been promoted to the LKL since 2015 because they were unable to meet the league requirements.
-In 2021-22 LKL season, for the first time since 2014-15 LKL season, 11 teams played in the league, NKL winner Cbet Jonava joined the existing 10 teams.
+In the 2021–22 LKL season, for the first time since 2014–15 LKL season, 11 teams played in the league, NKL winner BC Jonava joined the existing 10 teams.
 Below is a complete record of how many teams played in each season throughout the league's history: